nakano15/giantsummon/README.md

 ProjMod.cs = Projectile scripts.

+QuestBase.cs = Contains the base info necessary for making quests.
+Check Quests folder for how to use.

+QuestContainer.cs = Container that not only holds the quests, but also allows enumerating them.
+Also has support to other mods quests.

+QuestData.cs = Allows storing important infos from quests, like your progress on it.

 RenameGuardianCommand.cs = Rename Guardian command.
 I don't recommend using it on your own, though.
 Use the pencil on the GSI.

 RequestBase.cs = Is the base information used by requests, like request name, and objectives.
-Also holds the list of common requests.
+Also holds classes that are useful for quick starting requests types, like HuntRequest and ItemRequests.
+Extending this allows you to create custom request types.

 RequestData.cs = The request progress and information that is stored on the companions.

-Reward.cs = Object for rewards option storage, common rewards for all companions are in GuardianBase, while companion specific rewards...
-Too, somewhat, but insert into their own definition script.
+The request data depends on the class that extends RequestBase.

+RequestReward.cs = Used for storing possible request rewards the mod will give to the player, upon completting a request.
+This will randomly pick an item from an array of possible rewards, taking in account that the higher acquisition rate, increases the chance of the item being picked.

 SavePlayerDefsCommand.cs = This is very useful If you want to create a companion that is a Terrarian, It will tell you the colors and skin variant used for the character.

+Seasons.cs = An enumerator containing the seasons of the mod.

 SoundData.cs = Used to store mod sound info for when the companion is hurt or defeated.

 TerraGuardian.cs = The main script of the companions.
-Everything related to their behavior and AI is here.
+Mostly everything related to them is here.

 TriggerHandler.cs = I'm still developing this system.
 Triggers will affect guardians nearby a certain range (or just everyone), telling that something happened.
 This will be useful for specific guardian behaviors when something happens.

+TrustLevels.cs = Contains infos about the companions trust level system.

 UtilityMethods.cs = Only contains a couple of Beziers scripts.